Angel Number 6

 Responsibility without boundaries becomes the slow erasure of the person doing the giving.
 The same digit that symbolizes nurturing can also symbolize the refusal to acknowledge your own needs.

-The honest question is not whether you care enough, but whether your caring still includes yourself.
+The thing to ask is not whether you care enough, but whether your caring still includes yourself.
 When 6 appears repeatedly, it may be affirming your generosity.

-It may also be exposing a pattern where you define your worth entirely through what you do for others, and where 7 turns attention inward, 6 keeps pouring outward until there is nothing left.
+It may also be pointing at a pattern where you define your worth entirely through what you do for others, and where 7 turns attention inward, 6 keeps pouring outward until there is nothing left.

 • Healthy care.
 You give from genuine abundance and set limits that protect your capacity to keep giving.